AGoetzee/Internship-IBIVU/README.md

 ### PLUMED 2.8.1
 PLUMED 2.8.1 needs to be compiled and installed including the `sasa` module.
 When compiling, make sure to include `--install-modules=sasa` directive.
 After installation, make sure to inlcude the PLUMED binaries in your `$PATH` variable and dynamically link the `$PLUMED_KERNEL` environment variable to `<your install prefix>/lib/libplumedKernel.so`.
 I recommend placing these commands in your `.bash_profile` file.

+### WHAM
+This program runs the weighted histogram analysis method.
+To fully reproduce my results, compile the program using the kJ/mol units as described in [their documentation](http://membrane.urmc.rochester.edu/sites/default/files/wham/doc.pdf)

 ### Conda environment
 Make sure conda 4.12.0 is installed first.
 Then clone the repository to a local folder, `cd` there and install the required packages using